ModuleLoader/es-module-loader/README.md

     traceur --out app-build.js app/app.js --modules=instantiate
   ```

-2. If using additional ES6 features apart from modules syntax, load `traceur-runtime.js` (included in the `bin` folder when installing Traceur through Bower or npm).
+2. If using additional ES6 features apart from modules syntax, load [`traceur-runtime.js`](https://raw.githubusercontent.com/jmcriffey/bower-traceur/0.0.49/traceur-runtime.js) (also included in the `bin` folder when installing Traceur through Bower or npm).
 Then include `es6-module-loader.js` and then apply the register extension before doing the import or loading the bundle as a script:

   ```html
     <script src="traceur-runtime.js"></script>